The 20 Highest-Grossing Disney Movies Ever

 Year: 2013

-The top grossing fully animated film on this list, it wasn’t the tradition 2D animation that put Disney first on the map.
+This animated film wasn’t the traditional 2D animation that put Disney first on the map.
 But it was the 3D style that Disney has embraced in recent decades.

 The storyline was similar to the more classic Disney style involving magical and talking inanimate object sidekicks and, of course, princesses.